 Are panel chairpersons and reviewers compensated for their time?

 Chairpersons and reviewers are compensated for each application which is read, commented, scored, and a report completed.
 They also receive a flat printing and supply stipend.
 Compensation is provided at the end of the Panel Review session.

 When will the Funding Opportunity Announcements (FOAs) be published?

 ANA's 2016 FOAs were published in the early part of 2016.
 Visit ANA’s funding opportunities page to view the current FOAs.

 How do I apply to be a Panel Reviewer?

 ANA is currently accepting applications for reviewers for the Native Youth Initiative for Leadership, Empower, and Development (I-LEAD) funding opportunity.
-If you are interested in serving on the Native Youth I-LEAD application review panel, please complete the Panel Reviewer Questionnaire (click here to download the latest version of Adobe Reader). and return it to firstname.lastname@example.org, along with a brief description of any experience you may have reviewing funding applications, or what experience you have that would make you an effective Native Youth I-LEAD subject matter expert reviewer.
+If you are interested in serving on the Native Youth I-LEAD application review panel, please complete the Panel Reviewer Questionnaire (download the latest version of Adobe Reader) and return it to email@example.com.
+Provide a brief description of any experience you may have reviewing funding applications, or what experience you have that would make you an effective Native Youth I-LEAD subject matter expert reviewer.
 You will be notified when we receive the form and if any additional information is required.
-Please submit your application by 5pm EST on Monday, May 23, 2016.
-ANA will select and notify the pool of potential Native Youth I-LEAD reviewers by June.
+Please submit your application by 9am EST on Tuesday, May 31, 2016.
+ANA will select and notify the pool of potential Native Youth I-LEAD reviewers in June.